yashmurty/Udacity-FWDN-Movie-Project/README.md

-# Movie Trailers Website
+# Movie Trailers Website Project

+This repository consists the source code for the Movie Trailers Website project for the Udacity Fullstack Web Developer Nanodegree program.

 ## Overview

-This website lists down our favorite movies and views the respective trailers on clicking on the movie images.
+This website which is generated with the help of the Python code present, lists down our favorite movies and views the respective trailers on clicking on the movie images.

 ## Usage